krprzenioslo/Hystrixwiki2/Configuration.md

 <a name="coreSize" />
 #### coreSize

 This property sets the core thread-pool size.
-This is the maximum number of [HystrixCommands](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) that can execute concurrently.
+This is the maximum number of `HystrixCommand`s that can execute concurrently.

 <table><tbody>
  <tr><th>Default Value</th><td><tt>10</tt></td></tr>